American Cockroach Identification

 American Cockroach Behaviors, Threats, or Dangers

 American cockroaches have the ability to bite, although they rarely do.
-These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
+These cockroaches are considered to be harmful pests and can be dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
 American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
 Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.

 If you suspect an American cockroach infestation, contact a professional cockroach exterminator.